 CALL FOR FREE ATTORNEY CONSULT!

-In Texas, the law prohibiting evading arrest is found in Section 38.04 of the Texas Penal Code.
-The following is the law relating to evading arrest.
-Notice the difference between evading arrest on foot & evading arrest in a motor vehicle:
+The following is the direct section of the code, Section 38.04 of the Texas Penal Code.
+Notice the difference between evading on foot vs. in a motor vehicle:

 Sec.
 38.04.
 EVADING ARREST OR DETENTION.